-They're pretty and kids love to play with them.
-But if you've got giant icicles on your roof, it may mean trouble.
-Ice dams are caused by a buildup of frozen precipitation along your home's roofline.
+Icicles are pretty, and kids love to play with them after winter weather.
+But if you've got them hanging from your roof, it may mean trouble.
+Icicles hanging from your home's gutter are a tell-tale sign of ice dams caused by a buildup of frozen precipitation along your home's roofline.
 It happens when snow on your roof begins melting from the warmer air in your attic.

 As the ice melts and runs down to unheated areas over the eaves of your roof, it drips and begins to refreeze on and around your roof's edge or gutter system, creating long icicles.
 This frozen barrier, commonly known as an ice dam, is also slowly backing up any remaining melting precipitation as it grows, sending water right under your roof shingles.
 And that can mean costly damage to the interior of your home.